III-1f PHI Standards to Augment Restricted Information Controls: Clinical Research Data

 - Research Data Repositories.
 Research data repositories for identified patient data shall be hosted in one of the two centrally-managed Case Western Reserve University data centers.

-- Appropriate migration plans to data centers must be included in the Tier III ISSP (security plan).
+- Appropriate migration plans to data centers must be included in the Restricted Information ISSP (security plan).

 - Cloud-based options that meet strong access controls may be permitted on a case-by-case basis.